This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Why start your own tomato seeds when you can pop into your local nursery and buy ready-to-plant seedlings?
 The biggest reason is variety!
-Your local nursery may have a dozen or so varieties of tomatoes, but growing your own tomatoes from seed allows you to choose from thousands of heirloom, hybrid, and open-pollinated varieties available through seed catalogs.
+Your local nursery may have a dozen or so varieties of tomatoes, but growing your own tomatoes from seed allows you to choose from hundreds of heirloom, hybrid, and open-pollinated varieties available through seed catalogs.
 Plus, starting your own tomatoes can save money, especially if you have a large garden.
+Below you’ll find in-depth advice and step-by-step instructions on growing tomatoes from seed.

 Growing tomatoes from seed: Types of tomato seeds